-AngularJS bounds all the properties of data model to the associated view, and quietly watches the change to these properties and updates the view automatically when it sense any change in the property.
+AngularJS bounds all the properties of the data model to the associated view and quietly watches the change to these properties and updates the view automatically when it senses any change in the property.
 All the data in scope are feed by controllers according to business logic need.

 Directives & Reusable components

 Directives are the features provided by Angular to create Reusable components and bring additional functionality to HTML.
 Once a directive has been created you need to just use it as a regular HTML tag and provide appropriate attributes to it, without worrying about DOM manipulation to render them.